Nicotine InhalerSkip to the navigation

 - Inhalers are usually used for about 12 weeks and then use is slowly decreased (tapered off).

 - Avoid drinking beverages, especially acidic ones (such as coffee, juices, and soda pop), for 15 minutes before and after you use the inhaler.
-They will wash the nicotine into your stomach instead of allowing it to absorb through your mouth.

 - The inhaler does not work properly in temperatures below 50°F (10°C), so it may not be a good choice if you plan to use it outside during winter months in a cold climate.